ricdurh/NBA_OKC_Four_Factors/README.md

 Finally, this graph takes a deeper look into the need to improve shooting.
 This shows each team's EFG, as well as the proportion of shots where the nearest defender is 4+ feet away.
 Though some of this could be driven by defenses willingly offering open looks to non-shooters, it's apparent the team is at least going in the right direction of creating good looks.
 By looking at the proportion of team shots that are open by 4+ feet, the team ranks in the top 5 at just under 55.8%.
 However, they also shoot a league-worst 50.8% EFG on such shots.

 ![](/images/_okc_open4.png)

+The data was obtained using the nba_api and the extremely helpful [documentation](https://github.com/swar/nba_api/tree/master) by Swar Patel.